hotosm/learnosm/_posts/en/1900-12-21-start-josm_en.md

 > **nodes**, and lines are called **ways**.
 A shape is called a **closed way**
 > because it is just a line that ends at the same point where it begins.

--   You may notice that when you select an object, a list appears to the right of the map in a window called “Properties”.
-These are known as tags.
+-   You may notice that when you select an object, a list appears to the right of the map in a window called “Tags/Memberships”.
 Tags are information that is tied to a point, line or shape that describes what it is.
 We’ll learn more about tags in a later chapter.
 For now all you need to know is that this information helps describe whether our object is a forest, a river, a building, or something else.
 -   Think about drawing a map by hand, and how you are also drawing points, lines, and shapes.
 What other places are best represented by points?
 Lines?
 Shapes?

 ### Changing Objects